 before the Kiddush.
 The entire congregation will be present, ladies will be invited to come forward and your daughter will deliver it from the front of the Shul or the Bimah.
 After the D’var Torah, your daughter will be addressed by her teacher, which will be followed by a blessing and the singing of Eshet Chayil by the entire congregation.
 Everyone will then be invited into Kiddush.

 Your daughter can deliver a D’var Torah

 after the Kiddush.
 All of your guests will come back into the main Shul to listen and some of the regular members of the congregation may come too.
-Men and women sit together and your daughter will deliver her D’var Torah from the front of the shul (from where the Rabbi normally delivers his sermon).
-After the D’var Torah, the Rabbi will address your daughter which will be followed by a blessing and the singing of Eshet Chayil by all those present.
+Men and women sit together and your daughter will deliver her D’var Torah from the front of the shul (from in front of the Ark).
+After the D’var Torah, our daughter will be addressed by her teacher which will be followed by a blessing and the singing of Eshet Chayil by all those present.

 Format 3 – On Friday Night